-Headquartered in San Diego, Sempra (SRE) is a Utilities stock that has seen a price change of -17.55% so far this year.
-The natural gas and electricity provider is paying out a dividend of $1.04 per share at the moment, with a dividend yield of 3.35% compared to the Utility - Gas Distribution industry's yield of 3.32% and the S&P 500's yield of 1.97%.
+Headquartered in Bethesda, Lockheed Martin (LMT) is an Aerospace stock that has seen a price change of -8.38% so far this year.
+Currently paying a dividend of $2.4 per share, the company has a dividend yield of 2.69%.
+In comparison, the Aerospace - Defense industry's yield is 0.82%, while the S&P 500's yield is 2%.

-Looking at dividend growth, the company's current annualized dividend of $4.18 is up 8% from last year.
-Over the last 5 years, Sempra has increased its dividend 5 times on a year-over-year basis for an average annual increase of 8.56%.
-Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-Sempra's current payout ratio is 58%.
-This means it paid out 58% of its trailing 12-month EPS as dividend.
+Looking at dividend growth, the company's current annualized dividend of $9.60 is up 6.7% from last year.
+Lockheed Martin has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 10.18%.
+Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Right now, Lockheed's payout ratio is 44%, which means it paid out 44% of its trailing 12-month EPS as dividend.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report